c4pt000/car-spectroscopy-detection/README.md

 # car-spectroscopy-detection

+09-10-2021

+Noticed Amazon is using infrared imaging to detect human thermal imbalance as possible disease anomalies

 proposal

 to detect airborne medical hazards such as active pathogens, using a small sensor per vehicle via GSM network connection,